jamesward/javadoccentral/README.md

 ./sbt ~reStart
 ```

-Run and output GraalVM configs, with `JAVA_HOME` set the GraalVM:
+Run and output GraalVM configs, with `JAVA_HOME` set to GraalVM:
 ```
 ./sbt run
 ```